9 Top fundraising trends for 2023

 In the past few years, fundraising organizations have seen an incredible influx of new donors wanting to contribute to their causes.
-According to Giving USA’s 2021 report, an estimated $484.85 billion was donated to US charities in 2021—a four percent increase over 2020’s total.
-And it’s no surprise—2020 and years following brought hardships and uncertainties for many, inspiring people to help out where they could.
-But what’s in store for 2023?
+According to Giving USA’s 2023 annual report, an estimated $499.33 billion was donated to US charities in 2022—a 3.4% percent decrease year over year.
+And it’s no surprise—recent years have brought hardships and uncertainties for many, including an economic downturn and global inflation.
+But what’s in store for the next year?

 While many nonprofits and other fundraising organizations have begun to recover since the pandemic, the world is preparing for another tumultuous year.
 Rising inflation and interest rates, sky-rocketing fuel costs and a worldwide cost of living crisis will all have an impact on nonprofits’ ability to raise funds.

-To launch strong into 2023, organizations and educational institutions must face the coming year’s challenges head-on and learn the strategies and behaviors that will allow them to cultivate strong donor relationships, retain existing donors and attract new donors—even (and maybe especially) under difficult circumstances.
+To launch strong into 2024, nonprofits and educational institutions must face the coming year’s challenges head-on and learn the strategies and behaviors that will allow them to cultivate strong donor relationships, retain existing donors and attract new donors—even (and maybe especially) under difficult circumstances.

 Fundraising trend #1: Personalized outreach is no longer a nice-to-have